northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::{dropdown} What software applications can run on the GPU partition?
 GPU-accelerated computing is intended for use by highly parallel applications, where computation on a large amount of data can be broken into many small tasks performing the same operation, to be executed simultaneously.
 More simply put, large problems are divided into smaller ones, which can then be solved at the same time.

-Since GPU is a special purpose architecture, it supports restrictive programming models; one such model is nVIDIA’s CUDA.
-On HiPerGator, only applications that were written in CUDA can run on the GPU partition.
+Since GPU is a special purpose architecture, it supports restrictive programming models; one such model is NVIDIA’s CUDA.
+On the cluster, only applications that were written in CUDA can run on the GPU partition.
 Currently, these applications are:

 - Amber
 - LAMMPS